 Diversity helps.
 It encourages personal and professional growth.

-Being realistic regarding one’s strengths and deficiencies is crucial for optimizing performance
+Being realistic regarding one’s strengths and deficiencies is crucial for optimising performance.

 Oddly enough, some studies show that teams usually perform better when one of their members can be classified as a “troublemaker.”
 Not that we’re the ones promoting this kind of behavior.